asmi-04/airbnb/README.md

 JWT_SECRET=your_jwt_secret

 🧑‍💻 Author
--Built with ❤️ by Asmi Jain
+:Built with ❤️ by Asmi Jain